 Avast has several additional features that go above and beyond a standard antivirus program.
 While some are useful—like the Sandbox and Browser Cleanup—others, like SafePrice, have little to do with security and can be annoying.

-Firewall While many other antivirus software firewalls work by either allowing nothing in or nothing out, the Avast firewall uses a more sophisticated system of rules that allow it to decide what passes through.
+While many other antivirus software firewalls work by either allowing nothing in or nothing out, the Avast firewall uses a more sophisticated system of rules that allow it to decide what passes through.
 This is a smarter approach that still provides top-notch protection.

-Sandbox Avast’s Sandbox feature allows you to test out new software in a separate, protected space on your computer before it interacts with the rest of your hard drive, so you can make sure it’s safe.
+Avast's Sandbox feature allows you to test out new software in a separate, protected space on your computer before it interacts with the rest of your hard drive, so you can make sure it's safe.

-Wi-Fi Protection If you’ve ever worried about strangers using your wireless network, Avast’s Wi-Fi protection will stop them in their tracks, and it monitors for hackers on hardwire networks as well.
+And if you've ever worried about strangers using your wireless network, Avast's Wi-Fi protection will stop them in their tracks, and it monitors for hackers on hardwire networks as well.

-Anti-Spam Filter Most email providers offer spam filters as part of their services, but few offer customization options like the ones available through Avast.
+Most email providers offer spam filters as part of their services, but few offer customization options like the ones available through Avast.
 With Avast, you can adjust the strength of the filter and automatically whitelist email addresses you send mail to.